1979 Warsaw gas explosion

-The 1979 explosion at PKO Bank Polski's Rotunda office in Warsaw took place on February 15, 1979, at 12:37 p.m.
+The 1979 explosion at PKO Bank Polski's Rotunda office in Warsaw took place on 15 February 1979, at 12:37 p.m.
 As a result, 49 people died and 135 were injured.
-Officially, the tragedy was caused by a gas explosion, but in the course of time much speculation appeared, and Varsovians talked among themselves that the building had been blown up by a bomb.
-Furthermore, to many the explosion served as a harbinger of future changes in Poland.
+Officially, the disaster was caused by a gas explosion, but in the course of time much speculation appeared, and Varsovians talked among themselves that the building had been blown up by a bomb.

-Introduction
+Background

 The winter of 1978/1979 was very harsh in Poland, and due to the extreme temperatures and heavy snowfall it was dubbed "the winter of the century".
 Transport in the country came to a standstill, in poorly heated apartments in Warsaw the temperature at night dropped to 7 degrees Celsius, public mood was at a very low level, and the Warsaw poet Tomasz Jastrun, who kept a diary at that time, said: "People were expecting changes.
 They were convinced that the current situation had to come to an end, and something would happen.
 Before the change, people said, there would be signs.
 One of these signs was the Rotunda explosion".
-Satirist Michał Ogórek has said that the explosion was a reflection of the gloomy, chaotic and cold period in Polish history.

 The explosion

-February 15, 1979, was a cold, cloudy day.
-At 12:37 p.m., the bank's branch at the Rotunda, located in the strict city centre at the intersection of Marszałkowska Street and Aleje Jerozolimskie, was full of people.
+15 February 1979, was a cold, cloudy day.
+At 12:37 p.m., the bank's branch at the Rotunda, located in the city centre at the intersection of Marszałkowska Street and Aleje Jerozolimskie, was full of people.
 The explosion took place twenty minutes before the end of the first shift.
 At that time, there were 170 PKO employees and around 300 customers in the building.
 Suddenly, as witnesses later stated, the Rotunda floated in the air like a soap bubble, and then broke into pieces.
 All the glass walls were shattered, and hundreds of pieces of glass fell onto the sidewalks.
 Inside the building, floors collapsed into the basement.
 The explosion was so loud that it was heard by thousands of Varsovians.

-70% of the Rotunda was destroyed and emergency crews immediately began searching for people buried under the rubble.
+Seventy percent of the Rotunda was destroyed and emergency crews immediately began searching for people buried under the rubble.
 The last living person was found three hours after the explosion, but some 2,000 workers continued the search for as long as seven days afterward.
-The construction of the building, which was made of reinforced concrete, literally fell inwards, creating a giant crater.
+The building, which was made of reinforced concrete, fell inwards, creating a giant crater.
 Among the survivors were two female employees of the bank's safe.
 The safe itself, located in the basement, was intact.